-NJB Hoofcare - Frequently asked hoof care questions. in & around Sellack
+NJB Hoofcare Frequently asked hoof care questions. for Sellack,, Forest of Dean, Gloucestershire

 Then if DD doesn't get better or under control throw up their hands and say baths don't work, switch products, increase concentration or use multiple products.

 - # of cows put through FB (different every farm)

 - neglecting footbaths and prevention with dry cows & pre-fresh heifers

 - early detection and treatment of ulcerated lesions

 - What steps do you recommend for prevention/treatment?Prevention

 Good hygiene is essential, particularly where any members of the herd are suffering with the condition as it is infectious.
 Foul-in-the-foot bacteria may be more common around drinking troughs and in gateways where small sharp stone are present, which can puncture the skin between the claws allowing infection to enter.
 Effective slurry management is paramount, and regular foot bathing in a chemical solution such as dilute formalin or copper sulphate will help to control the bacteria responsible for infection.
 It may be advisable to isolate affected animals.

 Antibiotic treatment will be necessary; the lesion must be cleaned, inspected and a topical dressing and bandaging applied and replaced on a daily basis.
 'Super' foul, which is a more systemic form of the illness, may be more resistant to antibiotic therapy.
 Other foot conditions that can cause similar swelling to foul-in-the-foot should be discounted, and veterinary attention must be sought if the case is severe or is non-responsive to antibiotics.

 - What causes of lameness in cattle do you treat?We deal with all the major causes of lameness in dairy herds, bulls and suckler beef herds.
 These include: